Duende: Trasgos

 Trasgos are among the most hated of duendes.
 They are mischievous creatures.
-They love to enter peoples homes through chimneys and live within the hidden spaces of a home.
-They move things around or right out steal things from the homes they inhabit so they are forever lost.
+They love to enter people's homes through chimneys and live within the hidden spaces of a home.
+They move things around or out right steal things from the homes they inhabit so they are forever lost.
 They love to climb up trees and throw pebbles, seeds, and branches at people.
 They may turn good boys into mischievous ones.
-Boys who are improperly raised may even become trasgos themselves!
+Boys who are improperly raised may even become trasgos themselves.

 Trastolillos

 Trastolillos are small duendes that live in the dwellings of man.
 They make wheat flour in troughs bloom back into wheat forcing farmers to remill them into flour.
 They love to drink milk and will drink all the stores of milk.
 They also open windows during windy storms and cause stews to overcook and burn.
 They will apologize for the damage they have done but cannot help themselves and will do it again.